 If you have equity in your current property or even own it outright, you may be able to release some equity.
-This can then provide you with capital to help fund your new purchase.
+This can then provide you with a deposit to help fund your new purchase.

 Depending on the let-to-buy rates you qualify for, you should be able to use your new-found rental income to cover your buy-to-let mortgage.
 You may even have some funds left over to help you with your residential mortgage.

 How to get a let-to-buy mortgage